Skip to main content

 Continuity clinics: Year-long

-Continuity clinics are held 1-2 half-days a week during non-service months.
+Continuity clinics are held one to two half-days a week during non-service months.

 On the inpatient service, fellows oversee a multidisciplinary team including residents, medical students, pharmacists, dietitians, social workers and case managers in the management of all inpatients.
 Fellows provide inpatient consultation services along with faculty.
 Fellows participate in all inpatient and consult endoscopies during these months.

-Ten months during Year 2 of training are dedicated to research activities, manuscript preparation and completion of fellowship work products.
+Ten months of training are dedicated to research activities, manuscript preparation and completion of fellowship work products.

 Continuity clinics: Year-long

-Continuity clinics are held 1-2 half-days a week during non-service months.
+Continuity clinics are held one to two half-days a week during non-service months.

 Educational conferences are attended by all faculty and fellows in the division.
-GI/Pathology Joint Conferences are conducted twice monthly.
-Monthly conferences include Research Conference, GI/General Surgery/Radiology Joint Conference, ImproveCareNow Conference, Fellow’s Didactic Conference and Journal Club.
-Morbidity and Mortality Conference, in addition to the GI/Pulmonology Conference are held quarterly.
+GI/Pathology is held twice monthly.
+Monthly conferences include Research Conference, GI/General Surgery/Radiology Conference, ImproveCareNow Conference, Fellow’s Didactic Conference and Journal Club.
+Morbidity and Mortality Conference is held quarterly.

 Third Year Fellow